-In 1969 the stadium was renamed after former president Luis Casanova, an honor that overwhelmed him so much that he asked in 1994 to change the name back to Mestalla again.
+In 1969, the stadium was renamed after former president Luis Casanova, an honour that overwhelmed him so much that he asked in 1994 to change the name back to Mestalla.

-The stadium was further remodelled before the 1982 World Cup, at which the stadium hosted all of Spain’s three group matches.
+During the 1982 World Cup, Mestalla hosted all of Spain’s three first round group matches.

 Address: Avenida Suecia s/n, 46010 Valencia

-Valencia organises guided stadium tours around the Mestalla.
-The tour includes access to the dressing rooms, players’ tunnel, press room, VIP boxes, dugouts, and stadium chapel.
-The tour lasts about 45 minutes.
+Valencia offer guided stadium tours around Mestalla, that include access to the dressing rooms, players’ tunnel, and press room.
+The tours last about an hour.